kolunmi/bazaar/TRANSLATORS.md

 git clone ...
 cd bazaar
 ```
-# Automic Setup
+# Automatic Setup
-Once you've done that, you can run `./translators.sh` and follow instructions present on the screen.
+Once you've done that, you can run `./translators.sh` and follow
-The script will show you how `po/LINGUAS` currently looks like, if everything is correct type Y and press enter.
+instructions present on the screen.
+The script will show you what
+`po/LINGUAS` currently looks like.
+If everything is correct, type `Y`
-After that the scrpt will ask you to enter language code, please enter it, and press enter.
+and press enter.
+After that the script will ask you to enter language
-The script will now generate a new `po` file or update an existing one, so that there are all translatable lines avaible.
+code, please enter it, and press enter.
+The script will now generate a
+new `po` file or update an existing one such that any new translatable
+strings will be available.

 You are now ready to open your `po` file in your text editor or
-translation editor (POEdit, GTranslator, Lokalize, etc.)and begin translating.
+translation editor (POEdit, GTranslator, Lokalize, etc.) and begin
-When you are done, commit your changes and submit a pull request on github.
+translating.
+When you are done, commit your changes and submit a pull
+request on github.

 # Manual Setup